-When you are installing a an internal drive, it is important Also, it is important to correctly connect the internal drive cables to the installed drive.
-For more information, see "Internal Drives"
+When you are installing an internal drive, it is important to note which drive types and sizes you can install in each bay.
+Also, it is important to correctly connect the internal drive cables to the installed drive.
+For more information, see "Internal Drives."

-Important Information
+Important Information -